justchrister/justchrister/README.md

 Connect: christer@ka.lt

-To all the VCs and accelerators trying to email me: pre-seed is min. is 100k eur @ 1.1mln valuation
+To all VCs, accelerators, and similar reaching out: pre-seed is min. € 100K @ € 1.1M valuation